f3-factory/F3com-data/web/main.md

 $web->request( string $url, [ array $options = NULL ]); array | false
 ```

-Use can use [HTTP context options](http://www.php.net/manual/en/context.http.php) to configure the request for your needs.
+You can use [HTTP context options](http://www.php.net/manual/en/context.http.php) to configure the request for your needs.
-This way you can build request of every type, including the usage of cookies or auth mechanisms, proxy, user-agent,... and so on.
+This way you can build request of every type, including the usage of cookies or auth mechanisms, proxy, user-agent, and so on.
 The requested page will be cached as instructed by the remote server.

 Returns an array containing the content and the header.
 For example, let us have a look at a simple GET request to download a remote file: